godotengine/godot-docs/classes/class_control.rst

 - void **set_drag_preview** **(** :ref:`Control<class_Control>` control **)**

 Shows the given control at the mouse pointer.
 A good time to call this method is in :ref:`_get_drag_data<class_Control_method__get_drag_data>`.
-The control must not be in the scene tree.
+The control must not be in the scene tree before being set as the drag preview.
+The control will be made a child of this node.
 You should not free the control, and you should not keep a reference to the control beyond the duration of the drag.
 It will be deleted automatically after the drag has ended.

 .. tabs::